lmas/lmas.github.io/src/blog/references/markdown/index.md

 ---
 title: Markdown reference
 date: 2021-06-13
-abstract: Quick reference for Markdown.
 toc: true
 banner: ./banner.jpg
 banner-alt: Markdown code and shell script.
 ---

-*Updated 2022-07-11 for Pandoc and GFM.*

-This is a quick reference page for most of this blog's flavour of Markdown.
+A quick reference page for most of this blog's flavour of Markdown.

 In the back it's all running on [Pandoc] with the [Github Formatted Markdown] extension enabled, which in turn is based on the [Commonmark Specification].